hwlei888/garment-app/README.md

 ## What will do later
 - [ ] many to many tables, when create or edit garments, can choose many occasions
+- [ ] garments can be sorted by price

 - [ ] collocation form tables, can add many garments